orrgorenn/orrgorenn/README.md

 ## 🖌 About Me

 - 👨‍🎓 I am a 3rd year student of B.Sc in Computer Science from Israel.
-I am passionate about software and full-stack development.
+I am passionate about software and backend development.
 - 🧑‍💻 I am currently working in ZoomInfo (Nasdaq Listed: ZI) as a Backend Engineer.

 ## 💻 Tech Stack